 The latest multiplayer craze is Fall Guys: Ultimate Knockout, a platforming game that you complete simultaneously with and against other players online.
 You can spend money to get fancy cosmetics, but the basic experience comes in under our $20 limit.

-If you're after story and nothing else, Night in the Woods and Journey are the games you should check out.
-There is some platform puzzling to do as you navigate from plot beat to plot beat, but these two very different tales show off some of the best narratives in gaming.
+If you're after story and nothing else, Night in the Woods is the games you should check out.
+There is some platform puzzling to do as you navigate from plot beat to plot beat, but you get to spend lots of time with some of the most endearing characters in gaming.

 For strategy fans, John Wick Hex will scratch that itch.
 You'll require a mind for tactics in order to shoot your way in slow motion through hordes of baddies.
 If you're wanting a different kind of puzzle to solve, perhaps Mini Metro's abstract subway networks will let you flex your mental muscles with a less intense theme.